 Kate Schottman, DVM

 Dr Kate Schottman wanted to become a veterinarian since she was 5 and first began working in veterinary hospitals at age 14.
 After high school, she worked full time for a year as a ward attendant and then nurse trainee at Angell Memorial Animal Hospital, a large teaching hospital in Boston.
 Between college and vet school, she worked as a veterinary assistant and research technician in cancer research.
 During her last year of veterinary school, Dr Schottman became certified in veterinary acupuncture.
-She graduated from Cornell University's College of Veterinary Medicine in 1992 and has lived in Renton since 1993.
+She graduated from Cornell University's College of Veterinary Medicine in 1992 and has lived in Renton with her wife and animal family since 1993.
 Dr Schottman worked at veterinary hospitals in Issaquah, Seattle, and Renton before purchasing Sunset Pet Hospital in January 2001.
-Under her direction, Sunset Pet Hospital became one of the few hospitals in the area accredited by the American Animal Hospital Association.

-Dr Schottman is a member of the national, state, and local veterinary medical associations and is a member of the International Veterinary Academy of Pain Management and the International Veterinary Acupuncture Society.
+Dr Schottman is a member of the national, state, and local veterinary medical associations.
 In 2010, Dr Schottman completed a comprehensive program through the Canine Rehabilitation Institute to become a Certified Canine Rehabilitation Therapist.
+She actively continues her education and enjoys learning new things every day through her patients and pursuing options to provide them with the very best care.

 Dr Schottman's medical interests include caring for senior pets, caring for canine athletes, optimal wellness care, feline medicine, caring for geriatric cats, nutrition, dentistry, caring for pets with chronic illnesses, pain control, and comfort/hospice care.
 Her thoroughness, compassion, and desire to continually build her knowledge so as to offer the very best care are reflected in Sunset Pet Hospital's mission and daily operations.